DreamingDevs/Session-Management-in-Azure-Webroles-using-Azure-Cache-Service/README.md

 Specialties:
 -------------
 1. There is no need for us to program Load Balancer.
-So this gives us enough scaalability scope.
+So this gives us enough scalability scope.
 2. Azure Cache is going to be on High availability setting defined on it and it is distributed.
 We get more better control on expiry, eviction, High availability, notifications and size.
 3. For demo purpose, we displayed the ID of the role instance which is serving the response.
 So that we can clearly differentiate